mukaiizawa/Paren/man/man1/nl.md

     nl [OPTION] [START]

 # DESCRIPTION
-Write standard input to standard output, with line numbers starting from START.
+Write standard input to standard output, with line numbers starting from `START`.

-If A is omitted, it is considered that B is specified.
+If `START` is omitted, it is considered that `1` is specified.

 # OPTIONS